The #1 Reason You’re Not Losing Belly Fat

 Up the Brown Spices

 Tangy spices such as mustard seed, turmeric, and horseradish can mimic the tongue-tantalizing effects of salt but pack in loads of belly-flattening benefits.
 Mustard seeds are high in fat-fighting omega-3 fatty acids while compounds in turmeric and horseradish have been shown to reduce inflammation, a key obesity marker.
-Find out which other spices made our list of the 9 Best Flat-Belly Superfoods Ever!

 Eat the Fat